-ExtraFood's efficient, point-to-point food recovery model ensures that any excess fresh, perishable food donation can be picked-up and redistributed to people in need 7/365.
+Kentfield, CA • Founded: 2013 • Time on Report: 1 Month Contact: Amber Driscoll, Development Director, amber@extrafood.org ExtraFood's efficient, point-to-point food recovery model ensures that any excess fresh, perishable food donation can be picked-up and redistributed to people in need 7/365.
 Their staff locate food donations that match its recipient partners' needs; volunteer and staff drivers, dispatched online and by text, pick up and deliver the food.
 ExtraFood's efficient and effective logistics and technology infrastructure is expanding throughout the Bay Area region where there is a high need for food rescue work and no centralized organization of food donors and food distribution company needs.
 ExtraFood is also an advocate for change in food policy at the local, state, and federal levels to increase equitable access to nutritious, fresh, affordable food and to end systemic waste.
-Financial and Fundraising Details Current Annual Budget: USD \$1,838,695 Org Type: Nonprofit Ask Amount: USD \$1,945,000 Timeline: June 2024 Use of Funds: Project- or Program-specific purposes, General operations/ unrestricted, Capacity building Use of Funds Description: ExtraFood uses community invested dollars to support the operation of their food rescue program and farm gleaning programs, which divert edible, fresh food from landfills and redistribute nearly 1,000,000 pounds of healthy, perishable food to over 10,000 food-insecure children, seniors, low-income families, people with disabilities, and people experiencing homelessness throughout the Bay Area.
-Near term outcomes include enrolling every food generator in their edible food rescue program, expanding their network of community food distribution partners, and supporting more food-insecure people with their deliveries each year.
+Financial and Fundraising Details Current Annual Budget: USD \$1,838,695 Org Type: Nonprofit Ask Amount: USD \$1,945,000 Timeline: June 2024 Use of Funds: Project- or Program-specific purposes, General operations/ unrestricted, Capacity building Use of Funds Description: ExtraFood uses community invested dollars to support the operation of their food rescue program and farm gleaning programs.
 Capital Type: PRIs, Grants Expected Impact of Funding: ExtraFood is currently diverting over 1,000,000 pounds of fresh, edible food from being thrown into landfills each year, with a goal to double that impact by June 2024.
 This rescued food supports over 10,000 people each week.

-Watsonville, CA • Founded: 2007 • Time on Report: 1 Month Contact: Breigha Sawyer, Development Officer, development@farmdiscovery.org Farm Discovery at Live Earth is driven by a mission to empower youth and families to regenerate health in food farming nature and community.
+Watsonville, CA • Founded: 2007 • Time on Report: 2 Months Contact: Breigha Sawyer, Development Officer, development@farmdiscovery.org Farm Discovery at Live Earth is driven by a mission to empower youth and families to regenerate health in food farming nature and community.
 Live Earth Farm is a 150-acre patchwork of working farm, oak and redwood groves, and riparian corridor located in the Pajaro Valley north of Watsonville, indigenous to the Ohlone people.
 Through produce distribution to local food pantries, Farm Discovery reduces over 50,000 pounds of food waste each year.
 In addition, they utilize composting to regenerate soil through organic matter while teaching these essential waste-reducing practices to all program participants.
-Current Annual budget: USD \$634,000 Org Type: Nonprofit Ask Amount: USD \$200,000 Timeline: December 2023 Use of Funds: Project- or Program-specific purposes Use of Funds Description: Reducing over 40,000 pounds of waste each year through their produce distribution program.
-Capital Type: Grants Financial and Fundraising Details
+Financial and Fundraising Details Current Annual budget: USD \$634,000 Org Type: Nonprofit Ask Amount: USD \$200,000 Timeline: December 2023 Use of Funds: Project- or Program-specific purposes Use of Funds Description: Reducing over 40,000 pounds of waste each year through their produce distribution program.

-Windsor, CA ● Founded: 2008 ● Time on Report: 2 Months Contact: Kelly Conrad, Community Outreach & Development Director, kellynconrad3@gmail.com Farm to Pantry's mission is to bring together their communities to end food injustice and reverse global warming by rescuing and sharing locally-grown food with those who have been systematically marginalized.
-Financial and Fundraising Details Current Annual budget: USD \$320,000 Org Type: Nonprofit Ask Amount: USD \$2,300 Timeline: December 2023 Use of Funds: General operations/ unrestricted Use of Funds Description: Funds will be used to invest in staff, staff education/training, rent, vehicle maintenance & care, office supplies, software needs for donor/volunteer management, gleaning supplies, benefits and other overhead.
+Windsor, CA • Founded: 2008 • Time on Report: 3 Months Contact: Kelly Conrad, Community Outreach & Development Director, kellynconrad3@gmail.com

+Farm to Pantry's mission is to bring together their communities to end food injustice and reverse global warming by rescuing and sharing locally-grown food with those who have been systematically marginalized.

+Financial and Fundraising Details

+Current Annual budget: USD \$320,000

+Org Type: Nonprofit

+Ask Amount: USD \$2,300

+Timeline: December 2023

+Use of Funds: General operations/ unrestricted

+Use of Funds Description: Funds will be used to invest in staff, staff education/training, rent, vehicle maintenance & care, office supplies, software needs for donor/volunteer management, gleaning supplies, benefits and other overhead.
 Outcomes will be measured by gleaning productivity and amount of servings, partners and properties utilized and served within the community.
 Outcomes of the impact on the environment will also be measured and taken into account.

-Capital Type: Grants Expected Impact of Funding: In 2022, they rescued over 400,000 pounds of produce, resulting in reducing emissions equivalent to taking ~1000 cars off the road for a month.
+Capital Type: Grants

+Expected Impact of Funding: In 2022, they rescued over 400,000 pounds of produce, resulting in reducing emissions equivalent to taking ~1000 cars off the road for a month.